KainosSoftwareLtd/kainos-govuk-datepicker/README.md

 });
 ```

-### min date
+### minDate

 Type: Date

 The minimum date the user can select.
-Defaults to yesterday.
+Null by default.

 Using it in your code:
 ```javascript